EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 ## `srun`: Launching parallel jobs

 If you are running parallel jobs, your job submission script should contain one or more srun commands to launch the parallel executable across the compute nodes.
-In most cases you will want to add the options --distribution=block:block and --hint=nomultithread to your srun command to ensure you get the correct pinning of processes to cores on a compute node.
+In most cases you will want to add the following options to `srun`:

-A brief explanation of these options:
+- `--nodes=[number of nodes]` - Set the number of compute nodes for this job step
+- `--ntasks-per-node=[MPI processes per node]` - This will usually be `4` for GPU jobs as you usually have 1 MPI process per GPU
+- `--cpus-per-task=[stride between MPI processes]` - This will usually be either `8`
+   (for A100-40 nodes) or `12` (for A100-80 nodes).
+If you are using the `gpu` QoS where you can get any type of GPU node, you will usually se this to `8`.
- - `--hint=nomultithread` - do not use hyperthreads/SMP
+- `--distribution=block:block` - do not use hyperthreads/SMP
- - `--distribution=block:block` - the first `block` means use a block distribution of processes across nodes (i.e. fill nodes before moving onto the next one) and the second `block` means use a block distribution of processes across "sockets" within a node (i.e. fill a "socket" before moving on to the next one).
+- `--hint=nomultithread`- the first `block` means use a block distribution of processes across nodes (i.e. fill nodes before moving onto the next one) and the second `block` means use a block distribution of processes across "sockets" within a node (i.e. fill a "socket" before moving on to the next one).